entymon/serverless-api/README.md

 1. Run `yarn start` for run serverless-offline
 2. Run `node app/dev.js` in separate window  - this one listen console logs but has to be restart any time if something was changed

-### API Documentation

-This is easy way to check documentation as I didn't publish it yet.

-1. Run endpoint: `/swagger.json` in Postman or other HTTP Client
-2. Copy JSON code and paste to `https://editor.swagger.io/`

 # TODO: